 -how to recognise an abusive relationship, including coercive and controlling behaviour grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support

 -what constitutes sexual harassment and sexual violence and why these are always unacceptable.

--the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, identifying and reporting abuse and for dealing with allegations against staff;
+-the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse,

 2. AIMS OF POLICY